I am an Assistant Professor at the University of Montreal and a member of Mila.

 “Can we get Deep Learning systems to generalize safely?”

-- Reward modeling and reward gaming
+- Reward modeling and reward hacking

-- Aligning foundation models
+- Aligning large language models (LLMs) and foundation models

 - Elaborating and evaluating speculative concerns about more advanced future AI systems